kunchalavikram1427/YouTube_Series/Tools/install java on aws ec2.md

 OpenJDK 64-Bit Server VM Corretto-8.232.09.1 (build 25.232-b09, mixed mode)
 ```

-## Change the default java or javac providers.
+## Change the default java or javac providers
+The `alternatives` command in Linux is used to manage symbolic links for various commands, system components, or programs.
+It allows users to easily switch between different versions or implementations of a particular software package or utility.
 ```
 sudo alternatives --config java
 ```